The-Code-Alchemist/Coding-Dojo/README.md

       Alternative: mvn -version
    4. After setting up Maven, you can continue your repeatable builds from an IDE of your choice.
-   5. Set up Maven in IntelliJ: File --> Settings --> Build, Execution, Deployment --> Build Tools --> Maven Use the Maven directory previously set up in the Maven home path: C:\apache-maven-<version.number>
+   5. Set up Maven in IntelliJ: File --> Settings --> Build, Execution, Deployment --> Build Tools --> Maven Use the Maven directory previously set up in the Maven home path: C:\dev\apache-maven-<version.number>
       Do not use the Bundled version, unless you have a good reason to do so.
    6. Frequently used Maven commands and their meaning:
       - mvn clean    Deletes the target directory and its generated sources